spheronFdn/terraform-provider-spheron/docs/resources/spheron_instance.md

 - `cluster_name` (String) The name of the cluster.
 - `image` (String) The docker image to deploy.
 Currently only public dockerhub images are supported.
-- `machine_image` (String) Machine image name which should be used for deploying instance.
 - `ports` (Attributes List) The list of port mappings (see [below for nested schema](#nestedatt--ports))
 - `region` (String) Region to which to deploy instance.
 - `replicas` (Number) Number of instance replicas.